mgienow/100DOC/log.md

 ## Day 30 2/3/2017

 **Today's progress:** Worked through more of FCC's Basic JS section.
 Spent most of the time on the Profile Lookup exercise, which was quite challenging.
 It clarified that I had not adequately internalized how to access arrays nested within objects -- i.e., the syntax thereof.

+## Day 31 2/4/2017

+**Today's progress:** Very productive day!
+Finished FCC basic javascript course and moved into Object Oriented Programming section.
+Played around with a codewars kata (Title Case) but not able to solve it all the way.